The mission of the department is to improve the state of environmental and community health through teaching, research, and service activities.

 The Community, Environment and Policy Department represents a diverse group of faculty members who engage in teaching, service and research on the many different areas of public health policy and environmental and community health.
 Research interests and expertise are primarily focused in the major areas of public health that relate to the environment, community, workplace, health policy and health management.
 View faculty directory.

-Each department is sub-divided into sections that are aligned with academic areas.
-The department of Community, Environment and Policy consists of two sections:
+The department of Community, Environment and Policy consists of two programs that are aligned with academic areas:

 The Master's of Public Health degree at the UA Zuckerman College of Public Health offers different concentration areas, two of which are in the Department of Community, Environment and Policy.